 - Orthopaedic injuries and limb weakness.

-- Lower limb amputations.
+- Upper and lower limb amputations.

-- Associated mild-moderate brain injury.
+- Associated mild to moderate brain injury.

-- Associated hearing loss and visual impairment.
+- Associated visual or hearing impairment.

 Clinical Currency Statement

 As of June 2022, I am engaged in the role of Occupational Therapist for Newcastle Council for an average of 120 hours per month.

 Specific Injuries Experience

 As a Occupational Therapist in Newcastle Council, Suzanne is responsible for the ongoing and long-term care, therapy, and equipment needs of those with upper and lower limb amputations, orthopaedic injuries including joint replacements, neurological conditions and terminal and degenerative illnesses.